 How should I dress?
 Dress as you feel comfortable doing.
 Casual clothes are just fine.
 Or if you feel like dressing up or getting all decked out–by, all means go for it!

 What time should I get there?
 Our worship service begins at 10 AM, with children lighting candles and sometimes participating in setting the table for communion.
-Arriving by 9:40 AM should ensure you ample time to check in with our Greeters, find your Name Tag (if you don't have one yet, there are stick-on nametags one can use until the permanent one is made), be ushered to a seat, and read our weekly announcements (from the video screens) before service starts.
+Arriving by 9:40 AM should ensure you ample time to check in with our Greeters, find your Name Tag (if you don't have one yet, there are stick-on nametags one can use until the permanent one is made), find a seat, and read our weekly announcements (from the video screens) before service starts.

 How long is the service?
 Service usually lasts under an hour.
 Afterwards, many like to mill around and socialize afterwards.
 Sometimes light refreshments are offered in the big room called Price Hall.
 We know it can feel awkward to enter a room full of people who seem to already know each other, but really there are plenty of newcomers almost every Sunday!!
 You may sit next to someone who feels new like you do, or another who have been with the church for 50 years.
 So please let someone know that you’re at church for the first time.
 We’ll be so glad to help you feel connected.